-Self-management of raised blood pressure in women after childbirth
+SNAP-HT: Self-management of raised blood pressure in women after childbirth

-We aim to find out whether home blood pressure monitoring, and self-adjustment of blood pressure medications according to an individualised protocol, can improve blood pressure control and patient satisfaction in women who have developed new-onset raised blood pressure during pregnancy.
+The aims of this study were to find out whether home blood pressure monitoring, and self-adjustment of blood pressure medications according to an individualised protocol, can improve blood pressure control and patient satisfaction in women who have developed new-onset raised blood pressure during pregnancy.

 Why this is important: